Jean Ruiz

-Jean Ruiz (born 6 April 1998) is a French professional footballer who plays as a centre-back or defensive midfielder for club Pau.
+Jean Ruiz (born 6 April 1998) is a French professional footballer who plays as a centre-back or defensive midfielder for club Metz.

 Ruiz clinched victory in the 2015 UEFA European Under-17 Championship as a part of the France national under-17 football team.

 Career

 Early career

 Jean Ruiz began his football journey at ASCA Wittelsheim at the age of six.
 He later joined US Wittenheim in 2011 before moving to the FC Sochaux-Montbéliard youth academy in 2012.

 In August 2014, at just 16 years old, he made his debut with the Sochaux reserve team in the Championnat National 2 against FC Fleury 91.
 At the end of the season, he won the 2014-15 Coupe Gambardella with Sochaux's U19 team, coming on as a substitute in the 62nd minute to help secure a 2–0 victory against Olympique lyonnais.
 That same year, he was part of the French U17 team that won the European Championship by defeating Germany.
 Ruiz was also selected to participate in the World Cup later that year.

 Prior to the start of the 2016–2017 season, Ruiz signed his first professional contract with Sochaux, making his professional debut two months later in a Coupe de la Ligue match against Gazélec Ajaccio.

 In June 2019, Ruiz transferred to FC Sion in Switzerland.